jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 A few bucks could fund a product you could need.
 The software of this website, Ghost Foundation, was started on Kickstarter.

-The point is the era of mass collabroation is coming.
+The era of mass collabroation is coming.
 We just aren't jumping in yet.
 Below we'll talk about how mass collaboration won a battle, which will help us see how to win the war and finally jump into the Computer Age.

 ## A Techvolution Battle Scene.
 Wikipedia vs. Books.
 Computer Age vs. Industrial Age